DatAasee -- A Metadata-Lake as Metadata Catalog for a Virtual Data-Lake: DatAasee DatAasee

 \begin{itemize} \tightlist \item \textbf{Location}: is a string that translates to a resolvable address, i.e.: \textbf{URL}. \item \textbf{Protocol}: specifies sequence and content of messages, i.e.: \textbf{OAI-PMH}. \item \textbf{Encoding}: fixes the manner of metadata payload formulation, i.e.: \textbf{XML}. \item \textbf{Format}: then describes how the content is arranged, i.e.: \textbf{DataCite}. \end{itemize}

 Location and protocol are required to \emph{extract} the metadata from its source, while encoding and format are essential to (partially) \emph{transform} the metadata into the native metadata-lake schema.
 Potentially, also credentials (i.e.: username/password, access-/secret-key) maybe necessary to gain access to a source.
-In addition, \texttt{DatAasee} requires a data-steward to be named for every ingested source.
-Beyond these, additional items, for example, passing a custom ingest schema map, or confirming the license under which metadata will be published by \texttt{DatAasee}, are surmisable.
+Non-technically, \texttt{DatAasee} requires a data-steward to be named for every ingested source, as well as the rights (license) under which the metadata of the source are ingested.
+Beyond these, an options field is available to pass protocol specific configuration, i.e.~selective harvesting for OAI-PMH.

 Currently, \texttt{DatAasee} supports the \textbf{OAI-PMH}, \textbf{S3}, and \textbf{GET} protocols, as well as \textbf{DataCite}, \textbf{DublinCore}, \textbf{LIDO}, \textbf{MARC}, and \textbf{MODS} formats\footnote{See \href{https://www.openarchives.org/pmh}{openarchives.org/pmh}, \href{https://docs.aws.amazon.com/s3}{docs.aws.amazon.com/s3}, \href{https://httpwg.org/specs/rfc9110\#GET}{httpwg.org/specs/rfc9110}, \href{https://www.dublincore.org}{dublincore.org}, \href{https://lido-schema.org}{lido-schema.org}, \href{https://www.loc.gov/standards/marcxml}{loc.gov/standards/marcxml}, and \href{https://www.loc.gov/standards/mods}{loc.gov/standards/mods}}.
 Encoding-wise \textbf{XML} is implicitly assumed, but is principally extensible to \textbf{JSON}, \textbf{CSV} or others.
 Additionally, the contents of another \texttt{DatAasee} instance can be ingested.